Sonoport/sonoport.github.io/_posts/2015-02-09-sampler-and-delaynode.markdown

 First, let's setup our AudiContext as well as AudioKeys -

 ```
+window.AudioContext  = new AudioContext() || window.webkitAudioContext;
 window.context = new AudioContext();
 window.keyboard = new AudioKeys({
   polyphony: 4,
   rows: 1,
 });
 ```
+You may be wondering what hte window.webkitAudioContext(); is for, and why we need to include it.
+Using the browser prefix *webkit* allows us to access the webaudio API in Safari.
+Both Chrome and Firefox support the un-prefixed version.

-Above we have created a context variable inside of the window object and assigned it to a new instance of the `AudioContext()`.
+So, we have created a context variable inside of the window object and assigned it to a new instance of the `AudioContext()`.
 We then did the same with window.keybaord, only we assigned it to a new instance of `AudioKeys` assigning polyphony to 4.
 ___

 Stored on my Dropbox public folder are four files named Kick.wav, Tom.wav, Snare.wav and Hihat.wav.